AndCake/zino/README.md

 ZinoJS itself
 -------------

+When loading initially, in the browser context, Zino will look for a global variable called `zinoTagRegistry`.
+If this is defined, it expects it to be filled with a series of URL - data mappings that will be used to pre-fill the AJAX cache.
+Any requests using the cache for the registered URLs will automatically be answered without additional network traffic.

 ZinoJS exports a set of functions in order to interact with it.
 Those functions are available in the Zino scope.

 	- import(url[, callback)